ipopba - stock.adobe.com

 Pro-Russian distributed denial-of-service (DDoS) attackers have recently targeted Dutch hospitals, according to Z-Cert, a partnership of hospitals for digital security.
 It is believed to be an attack from the group Killnet in collaboration with other attackers.

 The impact of such cyber incidents on hospitals is enormous.
-Liselotte van Boven, a physician involved in researching the impact of cyber attacks on hospitals in Europe and the US, said: “They can impact acute patient care, including emergency department closure and the cancelation of operations.”
+Liselotte van Boven, a physician involved in researching the impact of cyber attacks on hospitals in Europe and the US, said: “They can impact acute patient care, including emergency department closure and the cancellation of operations.”

 Previous research into internal hospital crises and disasters (IHCDs) showed that IT-related IHCDs occur regularly in the Netherlands.
 “That is why I wanted to dig deeper into the impact of such failures,” said Van Boven.